joliveryg-cmyk/raspberry-pi-siem/README.md

 # Security Monitoring and Threat Detection lab
-Home-built SIEM and detection lab using Wazuh, OpenSearch, Docker, and a live SSH honeypot on Raspberry Pi 5.
+A hands-on cybersecurity homelab focused on SIEM deployment, log analysis, threat detection, and alert validation using Wazuh, OpenSearch, Docker, and a Cowrie SSH honeypot.
-Homegrown SIEM & Detection Lab (Raspberry Pi 5) Overview
+Overview

-This project is a fully functional, home-built Security Information and Event Management (SIEM) lab deployed on a Raspberry Pi 5.
-The environment was designed to replicate real-world SOC workflows, including centralized log ingestion, alerting, threat detection, troubleshooting, and secure remote analyst access.
-The primary goal of the lab is to demonstrate practical blue-team skills using enterprise-style tooling while operating under realistic hardware and resource constraints.
+This project demonstrates the deployment and administration of a self-hosted SIEM environment designed to simulate common SOC workflows.
+The lab collects security logs, ingests honeypot telemetry, processes events through Wazuh, indexes data in OpenSearch, and provides analyst visibility through the Wazuh Dashboard.

-The SIEM ingests logs from multiple sources, including a live SSH honeypot, and provides centralized visibility through a security dashboard.
-All components are containerized and secured using certificate-based authentication, with analyst access restricted through encrypted Zero Trust networking rather than exposed public services.
+The goal of this project was not simply to install tools, but to understand how security events move through a monitoring pipeline, how alerts are generated, and how to troubleshoot failures involving authentication, certificates, dashboard access, API connectivity, and log ingestion.

 Purpose and Scope